Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Methodology

 \subsubsection{Prompting}

 The natural language representation produced by the parser is embedded into a prompt provided to the LLM.
-The prompt is identical to that of Bouali et al. (2025) \cite{Toward_Automated_UML_Assessment}, with two key modifications aimed at improving performance and transparency.
+The prompt is identical to that of the prior work \cite{Toward_Automated_UML_Assessment}, with two key modifications to improve performance and transparency.

 \textit{Instructing the LLM to provide clarification.} A key design constraint when improving the pipeline was ensuring its suitability for a future \textit{human-in-the-loop} system, and more specifically a \textit{mixed-initiative system} \cite{Horvitz_eric}.
 In such a setting, both the TA and the LLM participate in an iterative grading process.
 For this to be effective, the TA must be able to interpret and evaluate the grading decisions produced by the LLM.
-Instructing the LLM to provide clarification for each grading criterion therefore improves transparency and supports iterative refinement.
+Instructing the LLM to provide clarification for each grading criterion, therefore, improves transparency and supports iterative refinement.
 Interestingly, in our experiments, this addition also resulted in improved grading performance.

-\textit{Removal of total points in the answer format.} As outlined by Bouali et al. (2025) \cite{Toward_Automated_UML_Assessment}, the previous prompt contained an instruction for the LLM to compute a total score.
+\textit{Removal of total points in the answer format.} As outlined in prior work \cite{Toward_Automated_UML_Assessment}, the previous prompt contained an instruction for the LLM to compute a total score.
 These scores would frequently be incorrect, making them unreliable.
-Instead, scores are aggregated externally by summing the per criterion results.
+Instead, scores are aggregated externally by summing the per-criterion results.